-ICSA 2021 will be the first ICSA featuring an Artifact Evaluation Track.
-An artifact evaluation track aims to review and promote the research artifacts of accepted papers.
+ICSA 2023 will be the third ICSA featuring an Artifact Evaluation Track (AET).
+An AET aims to review and promote the research artifacts of accepted papers.

-The artifact evaluation system is based on the upcoming NISO Recommended Practice on Reproducibility Badging and Definitions, which is supported by our publisher, IEEE, and the evaluation criteria are also inspired by ACM’s artifact review and badging system as well as the criteria used by ICSE 2021.
+The artifact evaluation system is based on the upcoming NISO Recommended Practice on Reproducibility Badging and Definitions, which is supported by our publisher, IEEE, and the evaluation criteria are also inspired by ACM’s artifact review and the badging system as well as the criteria used by ICSE 2022.

 Who can submit?